hisptz/unicef-apps-docs/src/commonmark/en/content/bna/bna-app-architecture.md

 ## Layout of the BNA App

-The BNA App is flexible to adapt to any number of user journeys depending on country’s implementations.
-The primary two users are the Administrator who can manage the interventions,  the district users who analyze the bottlenecks.
+The BNA App is flexible to adapt to any number of user journeys depending on the country's implementations.
+The primary two users are:

-The administrator can manage interventions with operations such as creating interventions, applying data filters for interventions, making legend definitions and many more administrative operations.
+1. **_Administrators:_** can manage interventions with operations such as creating interventions, applying data filters for interventions, making legend definitions and many more administrative operations.

-The district users who analyze the bottlenecks can switch through their interventions, bookmark their favorite interventions and perform root cause analysis through the root cause analysis widget.
+2. **_District users: _** analyzing the bottlenecks can switch through their interventions, bookmark their favorite interventions and perform root cause analysis through the root cause analysis widget.

-Other bottleneck App users can be national, and regional/counties users users who can only analyses bottleneck, sub-nation analysis, route causes for each bottleneck and their solutions.
+Other bottleneck App users can be national, and regional/counties  users who can only analyse bottlenecks, sub-nation analysis, route causes for each bottleneck and their solutions.

 ## Global DHIS2 Menu